 Virtual Peaker had the distinct pleasure to talk recently with Ani Backa, U.S. Director, Utilities, Regulatory, and Legislative Initiatives at Sonnen/eServices sonnen Global, about the outlook for distributed energy resources (DERs).
 Ani acknowledged that COVID-19 has fundamentally altered the landscape and that her responses are driven by two pandemic-related themes: uncertainty, and no end date.
-Virtual Peaker’s discussion with Ani Backa is divided into five sections.
+Virtual Peaker’s discussion with Ani Backa is divided into three sections.
 The first appears below.

 What Do You See As the Biggest Challenges and Opportunities in the DER Space?